-Growing up as a child, dinner was always six o’clock sharp, no later and no earlier.
-I grew up on the same weekly menu for as long as I lived with my parents and they still, to this day, eat according to this same menu.
+Growing up, dinner was always six o’clock sharp, no later and no earlier.
+I grew up on the same weekly menu for as long as I lived with my parents, and they still eat according to this same menu to this day.

-This routine seems to be deep-rooted, as I get older I see a pattern emerging; Sunday is pasta night, Monday mornings pepper rasam and in the evening chapati night, Tuesday morning is a garden inspired rasam and Fridays are becoming sandwich night.
+This routine seems to be deep-rootedAs I get older, I see a pattern emerging: Sunday is pasta night, Monday morning is pepper rasam, and in the evening, it’s chapati.
+Tuesday morning is a garden-inspired rasam, and Fridays are becoming sandwich nights.

-On chapati night, I serve this simple dal, a quick guacamole and this cabbage carrot palya.
-It is a combination which goes well together and has become a regular on the table for years now.
+On chapati night, I serve this simple dal, a quick guacamole, and this cabbage carrot palya.
+This combination goes well together and has become a regular on the table for years now.

 I prefer to keep this palya simple, as it is normally served with other complex dishes.
 For a more deeply flavoured dish, add 1 tsp finely grated ginger, roughly chopped toasted cashews and a squeeze of lemon towards the end of cooking.